 Part 1.
 Why Won’t My iPhone Turn On?

 When your iPhone won’t turn on, the cause could either be from the hardware or software.
 Regarding the software issue, sometimes, processes or applications get corrupt and/or crash.
 When this happens, the iPhone won’t turn on.
 Hardware issues have to with the physical components of the iPhone.
 When they malfunction, they too can prevent the device from turning on.

-Another reason why iPhone screens won’t turn on is because the charger or USB cable is not certified, hence capable of turning it on.
-To troubleshoot the issue, you should replace the charger and confirm if the screen comes on.
+Another reason why iPhone screens won’t turn on is that the charger or USB cable is not certified, hence capable of turning it on.
+To troubleshoot the issue, you should replace the charger and lightning cable.
 The next section of this article will show you what to do when your iPhone won’t turn on.

 Part 2.
 What to Do When Your iPhone Won’t Turn On

 Now that we are clear about the real reasons why your iPhone won’t turn on, we will now get to the solutions for fixing the issue.

 Solution 1.
 Charge the iPhone That Won’t Turn On (Also Check Your Lightning Cable And Your Charger)

 Sometimes, your iPhone won’t turn on simply because there is no juice left in it.
 An iPhone on a dead battery will not turn on.
 Before proceeding to more complicated solutions on this guide, get an OEM USB cable and use it to plug your iPhone into an external power source.
 Leave it for around an hour until it is fully charged, and then attempt to turn it on.

 If the reason the iPhone screen won’t turn on was a dead battery, it should be all good now.
 But if the device still does not come on after one hour of charging, confirm that the lightning cable and charger used are reliable and certified.